 (Disclosure: Some of the links below may be affiliate links)

 With this partnership, Neon is now the cheapest (and fastest!)
 Swiss bank for international transfers from Switzerland!
-It is awe-inspiring for a bank that is less than
+It is awe-inspiring for a bank that is only a few years old.

 So, let’s see what this partnership means for Neon!

 Neon is a Swiss digital bank, founded in 2016.
 Neon is the first fully-digital bank in Switzerland and the second digital bank account.
 These last few years, they have introduced many features and are growing fast.
 They were the first Swiss bank to introduce a card with no foreign currency exchange fees.